groff_diff(7) — Linux manual page

 inactive and limit is 3 m.

-0.2 m or more to each inter-word space in a line.
+more for each inter-word space in a line.

 .stringdown str